jagregory/abrash-zen-of-asm/src/chapter-16.md

 ClearS    endp
 ```

-(The `OnStack` structure definition doesn't change in any of our examples, so I'm not going clutter up this chapter by reproducing it for each new version of `ClearS`.)
+(The `OnStack`{.nasm} structure definition doesn't change in any of our examples, so I'm not going clutter up this chapter by reproducing it for each new version of `ClearS`{.nasm}.)

 Okay, loading ES and DI directly saves another 4 bytes.
-We've squeezed a total of 6 bytes — about 11% — out of `ClearS`.
+We've squeezed a total of 6 bytes — about 11% — out of `ClearS`{.nasm}.
 What next?

-Well, `les` would serve better than two `mov` instructions for loading ES and DI:
+Well, `les`{.nasm} would serve better than two `mov`{.nasm} instructions for loading ES and DI:

 ```nasm
 ClearS    proc  near